30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Number 12 on our list offers a combined master’s that we like.
+Indiana Wesleyan offers a combined master’s worth a closer look.
 Students entering this online master’s in school counseling program have the opportunity to pursue either the school counseling (SC) master’s or the combined SC and clinical mental health counseling (CMHC) degree.
 The SC degree gives students a more in-depth understanding of school counseling, while the SC/CMHC degree mixes knowledge and work with K-12 school counseling with a more generalized approach.
 The program takes 24 to 36 months to complete on average.

 Key Highlights: